 Within a month from diagnosis, Gerry was in for surgery and it seemed the tumour had been successfully removed.
 It wasn’t long, however, until he was back in the doctor’s office being told another melanoma had been discovered.
 For 11 years, melanoma attacked Gerry’s body hard and often.

 Sadly, Gerry’s case is just one of a growing multitude.
 The Australian Government estimates there will be 14,320 new melanoma cases diagnosed this year – contributing to a total of 138,321 new cancer cases.

 Last year, the melanoma was spreading rapidly and Gerry was having bad reactions in his liver and blood to the treatment available.
 It seemed as though the options had been exhausted.
 His prognosis was measured in months with a terminal end.

-Earlier this year, that Gerry was offered an unexpected opportunity.
+Earlier this year Gerry was offered an unexpected opportunity.
 He was referred to a doctor who offered him consideration to determine if he was eligible for an ongoing clinical trial conducted by the Gallipoli Medical Research Foundation (GMRF).
 Gerry had never given much thought to clinical trials…